 This award is offered in partnership with the Clarendon Fund.

 How to apply

 There is no separate application process.
-Applicants, whether internal or external, should apply to the University of Oxford under the standard procedures for graduate degrees for 2017-18.
-Applications should be made by the January deadline for your chosen course.
+Applicants, whether internal or external, should apply to the University of Oxford under the standard procedures for graduate degrees for 2018-19.
+For automatic consideration applications should be made by the January deadline for an eligible course.